pesto-students/p14-shashank-artiS2709/Week-18/booksInfo/README.md

   { title: 'Book 3', author: 'Author 3', year: 2022 },
   // Add more books if you'd like
 ];

 Render the list of books in the BookList component.
-Each book should be displayed as a separate list item (<li> element) with the book's title, author, and year.
+Each book should be displayed as a separate list item with the book's title, author, and year.

 Create a new component called App that will serve as the entry point of your application.